amankumarthakur63/Data-Structures-and-algorithms/README.md

-This is the best Data Structure and Algorithms in java.
+This is the best Data Structure and Algorithms in java for beginners to advance.
+It will also help you to get knowledge and approach about the leetcode type questions that will help you to know about how to tackles the leetcode problem.